vbookshelf/Gospel-Bot/README.md

 - Uses Javascript SpeechRecognition to convert the user's speech into text
 - Uses Javascript SpeechSynthesis to convert text to speech
 - Has visual audio cues for deaf users
-- Can be rebranded and self-hosted on any shared hosting platform
+- Can be rebranded and self-hosted on any shared web hosting platform

 <br>